Lab "System Theory"

 • matriculation number,

 The registration is binding.
-A deregistration is possible by sending a mail with your name and matriculation number to This email address is being protected from spambots.
-You need JavaScript enabled to view it. until Wednesday, 19.10.2022 at 23:59 am.
+A deregistration is possible by sending an e-mail with your name and matriculation number to lab-system-theory@dss-kiel.de until Wednesday, 23.10.2024 at 13:59 am.
 All later cancellations of registration will be considered as having failed the lab.

 Requirements, rules and commitments will be announced at the first experiment (attendance is mandatory).